-- Students from each half of your team (freshman/sophomore or junior/senior) from your school may submit up to two videos on the given problem.
+- Students from each half of your team (frosh/sophomore or junior/senior) from your school may submit up to two videos on the given problem.
 Each video submitted must be produced by different students, but must all be from the appropriate grade band.
 If your school decides to submit two f/s videos, there should be different students in each video. - Each video should be no more than SIX minutes in length.
 Note that this does not mean that you have to fill the entire six minutes. - The problems are to be solved and the videos produced by student groups.
 The bulk of the work should be done by students.
 A parent or teacher holding a camera is fine, but solving a problem for the students is not. - Videos must be produced by a group of at least two students, and at most five students.
 Each participating student's contribution should be made evident either from an appearance in the video or a credit at the beginning or end of the video.
 Indicate names of all students involved (maximum of 5) in credits or introductions at the beginning or end of the video. - The top f/s video and j/s video from your school with earn points for your overall team score according to the attached rubric. - Creative solutions and presentations are encouraged, but correct math is paramount.
 Please make the focus of your video the mathematics.
 If you have a creative context, great, but it should not be the focus of your video.
-Soundtracks should not distract or interfere with the explanation of the solution.
+Soundtracks should not distract or interfere with the explanation of the solution. - Note that calculators can generally be used for exploration and conjecture, but rigorous solutions are required to earn full credit.
+It is generally not sufficient simply to refer to a graph or use a solver when completing a problem.